 This Summer we are Going to be Loud!

 Pages from the book will be on display in merchants windows along Main Street.
-Readers in Kindergarten through High School are welcome to read the book and complete the StoryWalk® bonus challenges featured on each page.
-Once participants complete the book as well as ALL the challenges they will be eligible for a grand prize drawing a summers end.
+Readers in Kindergarten and up are welcome to read the book and complete the StoryWalk® bonus challenges featured on each page.
+Once participants complete the book as well as ALL the challenges they will be eligible for a grand prize drawing at summers end.

 Kids can pick up the map in the Youth Services Department or participating merchants.